snuq/SnuKivyTemplate/Readme.md

 To let the user select a folder to export a file that they define, use (note that you should check the 'edited_selected' value, not 'selected'):

     FileBrowser(edit_filename=True, clear_filename=False, file_select=False, default_filename='default.txt')

+The filebrowser also supports 'favorite' locations.
+These are stored in the app config under the "Favorite Locations" section.
+Folders can be added or removed from favorites by navigating to them, and clicking the "Set Favorite"/"Favorited" toggle button.
+If you wish to override the saving and loading, create a subclass of FileBrowser and add your own "load_favorites()" and "save_favorites()" functions.

 #### FileBrowser.selected
 List Property.
 This is the files or directories that the dialog selected.
 Only the filename will be included, not the full path.